|Lat/Lon:||46.46185°N / 10.51930°E|

 The starting point to climb is the village of Santa Caterina Valfurva m.
 1734, situated 12,5 km. to Bormio, an important destination which can be approached from Milan following Valtellina or from Alto-Adige through the Stelvio pass.
 From Santa Caterina a steep road leads to the Rifugio Albergo dei Forni, parking lot (8 km. from S. Caterina Valfurva).

 - From Autobrennero exit Bolzano and follow the road to Merano, then enter the Venosta Valley and follow it to the fork in Spondigna.
 Turn to left, following the road to Passo Stelvio (2758 meters, open only in the summer period).
 From here descent to Bormio (3 hours and half from Bozen, Stelvio pass requires 44 bends to go up and 15 to go down).

-- From Milano follow the statal route "Valsassina" number 36 to Lecco and then to Colico, here take the "Valtellina" road to Morbegno, Sondrio, Tirano and then to Bormio.
+- From Milano follow the state road "Valsassina" n.
+36 to Lecco and then to Colico, here take the "Valtellina" road to Morbegno, Sondrio, Tirano and then to Bormio.

-From Refuge Hotel Forni 2178 m follow the unsurfaced road which after a few bends enters the Val Cedec.
-A simple itinerary along the hillside leads to the shelter in about 1 and a halh hour.
+From the Refuge Hotel Forni 2178 m follow the unsurfaced road which after a few bends enters the Val Cedec.
+A simple itinerary along the hillside leads to the Capanna Pizzini shelter in about 1 and a half hour.